zhaotai/react-native-select/README.md

 ## How to use

+	npm install react-native-default-select

-`npm install react-native-default-select`, and import it to your code `import Select from 'react-native-default-select'`.
+and import it to your code

+	import Select from 'react-native-default-select'
 And then you can use it.

 ## Props